Vindulamj/IntersectionZoo-Docs/docs/source/tutorial.rst

     def curriculum_fn(train_results, task_settable_env, env_ctx):
         return tasks.sample_task()

 Next, the simulation configuration is defined.
 The ``IntersectionZooEnvConfig`` object is used to configure the simulation.
-The ``working_dir`` is where the simulation files are stored during the simualtion.
+The ``working_dir`` is where the simulation files are stored during the simulation.
-It is important to provide a task for initailizing the simulations.
+It is important to provide a task for initializing the simulations.
 For this, ``task_context`` is set to a randomly sampled task from the ``PathTaskContext``.
-It will later be overriden by the curriculum function.
+It will later be overridden by the curriculum function.

 .. code-block:: python